 IV.
 Procedural Protections for Accused Students

-Accused students are responsible for fully familiarizing themselves with the procedural protections set forth herein, and for presenting any questions in this regard prior to scheduled conduct conferences and hearings.
+Accused students are responsible for fully familiarizing themselves with the procedural protections set forth herein, and for presenting any questions regarding the process prior to scheduled conduct conferences and hearings.
 Students who are accused of violating the Code of Conduct are entitled to the following procedural protections.

-4. To challenge the appointment of any hearing board member with prior knowledge of the events which are the subject of the hearing (does not apply to conduct conferences).
+4. Opportunity to challenge the appointment of any hearing board member with prior knowledge of the events which are the subject of the hearing (does not apply to conduct conferences).

 5. To receive written notification of the outcome of the conduct conference or hearing.